NeCTAR-RC/tutorials/_dns-with-designate/02-in-a-nutshell.md

 ---
-title: Nectar Designate, In a nutshell
+title: Nectar DNS, In a nutshell
 order: 2
 duration: 1
 ---